en9apr/sphinx/_build/html/_sources/finite_volume_method_1.txt

 * The grid spacing can be **non-uniform** in the Finite Difference Method
 * Local **mesh adaption** can be used with the Finite Difference Method.
 * Curvilinear grids can be used, where the grid is transformed from cartesian to curvilinear and back again - cannot really have very complex geometries - the transformation must be **smooth**, but there is no such restruction on the Finite Volume Method.
+All the finite difference calculations are done on the cartesian grid and then the grid is transformed.

 Uses Integral Formulation of Conservation Laws
 ----------------------------------------------

 * The native form of the conservation laws are integral
+* We have set limits on the gradient by differentiating
 * When we obtain the differential equations from the conservation laws, **we are assuming that we can differentiate** - i.e. that the solution is **continuous**
 * If we have **discontinuities**, the integral formulation is more appropriate because we are not making the assumption of smoothness